revisit-studies/study/typedocReadMe.md

 - [StudyConfig](interfaces/StudyConfig.md) – The StudyConfig interface is used to define the properties of a study configuration.
 This is a JSON object with four main components: the StudyMetadata, the UIConfig, the Components, and the Sequence.

 - [StudyMetadata](interfaces/StudyMetadata.md) – A top-level property of the `StudyConfig`.
 The study metadata defines elements such as the study title, authors, and description.
-- [UIConfig](interfaces/UIConfig.md) – A top-level property of the `StudyConfig`, defining the apperance of the study.
+- [UIConfig](interfaces/UIConfig.md) – A top-level property of the `StudyConfig`, defining the appearance of the study.

 For other components of the reVISit spec see [Components](#Components) and [Sequencing](#Sequencing)

 ## Components

-Components contain study-specific conent.
+Components contain study-specific content.
 See the [How does it Work](https://revisit.dev/docs/getting-started/how-does-it-work) guide for an introduction.

 Each component extends the [BaseIndividualComponent](interfaces/BaseIndividualComponent) interface.
 To add a component to your study (which can be thought of as a "page" of your study), you add a JSON object representing that component to the "components" object with a key which you can define how you would like.
 Then, the `type` key in that JSON object controls which type of component you are referring to.